What is going on with Peakstone Realty Trust (PKST) Formely Griffin Realty Trust? (March 2023)

 Background on Peakstone Realty Trust (NYSE: PKST), Griffin Realty Trust, Cole Office & Industrial REIT

-Peakstone Realty Trust (NYSE: PKST) is an internally-managed, industrial and office real estate investment trust (REIT) that is listed on the New York Stock Exchange.
-The exchange listed information can be found in its Quarterly Reports on Form 10-Q filed with the U.S. Securities and Exchange Commission.
-It was formerly known as Cole Office & Industrial REIT (CCIT II), Inc. Griffin Realty Trust, formerly known as Griffin Capital Essential Asset REIT, is a complex and risky investment product that may not be suitable for inexperienced retail investors .
+Peakstone Realty Trust (NYSE: PKST) is an internally managed, industrial, and office real estate investment trust (REIT) that is listed on the New York Stock Exchange.
+The exchange-listed information can be found in its Quarterly Reports on Form 10-Q filed with the U.S. Securities and Exchange Commission.
+It was formerly known as Cole Office & Industrial REIT (CCIT II), Inc. Griffin Realty Trust, formerly known as Griffin Capital Essential Asset REIT, is a complex and risky investment product that may not be suitable for inexperienced retail investors.
 In recent times, Griffin Realty Trust has suspended its share redemption program and its distribution reinvestment plan.
 These events have led to investor dissatisfaction and a growing number of complaints.

-Decline in Net Asset Value
+The decline in Net Asset Value

 In 2022, Griffin Realty Trust Inc reported a decline in its net asset value (NAV) per share from $9.10 to $7.37, an 18% decrease.
 The company attributed this decline to the decrease in the value of office properties.